 - I always lived with one or more roommates to split the cost of housing.

 - I cut my phone bill down to $35 a month, changing to a cheaper carrier after reading about it in Consumer Reports — which actually turned out to be an even better plan than my more expensive one!

-- Rather than going out to eat with friends, I would have them come over and eat.
-Sure, some of the co-workers who come over for a dinner party might look at you strange when you pull out that mac n’ cheese casserole you froze months ago, but simple homemade meals produce less waste for the environment, are cheaper and usually taste better than ordering delivery.
+- Rather than going out to eat with friends, I would have them come over to eat.
+Sure, some of the co-workers who come over for a dinner party might look at you strange when you pull out that mac-and-cheese casserole you froze months ago, but simple homemade meals produce less waste for the environment, are cheaper and usually taste better than ordering delivery.

 - I pushed off making major purchases, such as buying a new phone.
 And when I did get one, I bought a used model.

 - I signed up for all the overtime hours I could get at work, clocking almost 400 hours in three years.
 I opted to get paid for comp days and holidays when I could, instead of taking them as time off.